-NVIDIA® OptimusTM technology is a seamless technology designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
+NVIDIA® OptimusTM Technology is a seamless technology (supported by Models A & B only) designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
 The computer will automatically switch between the integrated UMA (Unified Memory Architecture) GPU (iGPU) and the discrete GPU (dGPU) when required by the applications in use.